cleardusk/3DDFA_V2/readme.md

 ### Configs

 The default backbone is MobileNet_V1 with input size 120x120 and the default pre-trained weight is `weights/mb1_120x120.pth`, shown in [configs/mb1_120x120.yml](configs/mb1_120x120.yml).
 This repo provides another config in [configs/mb05_120x120.yml](configs/mb05_120x120.yml), with the widen factor 0.5, being smaller and faster.
 You can specify the config by `-c` or `--config` option.
 The released models are shown in the below table.
-Note that the inference time in the paper is evaluated using TensorFlow.
+Note that the inference time on CPU in the paper is evaluated using TensorFlow.

 | Model | Input | #Params | #Macs | Inference (TF) |
 | :-: | :-: | :-: | :-: | :-: |